Bryanchigo/CenData/README.md

 The licensing details for CenData will be determined and published soon.
 Please check back later for more information.

 ### Acknowledgements
-We would like to extend our sincere gratitude to the **Bereton Management**, **ICT Department** and the **students** for their invaluable contributions to the development of CenData.
+We would like to extend our sincere gratitude to the **Bereton Management**, **Bereton ICT Department** and the **students** for their invaluable contributions to the development of CenData.
 Their support has played a critical role in the success of this project.

 Special thanks to:
 - **Victor-Okahia Bryan Chigozirim**